BrianMitchL/brianm.me/src/posts/drafts/a-look-back-on-2021.md

 Hello friend, family member, or stranger!
 This post is kind of like a holiday card, a place to document what I've been up to for myself, and a place to write.
-My life had a lot going on his year, let's take a look, shall we?
+My life had a lot going on his year; let's take a look, shall we?

 For the fifth full year, I recorded a compilation of the year with [1 Second Every Day](https://1se.co).
 Reading about my year before watching might help with some context, but at the same time, a video is fun and could also provide visual aid for the rest of the post, so you do you {% emoji "🤷🏻‍♂️", "man shrugging" %}